Top of main content

 There are lots of ways to buy insurance to cover almost every risk you might encounter.
 You could:

-• buy insurance directly from an insurance provider or your bank - either in person, online or by phone
+• Buy insurance directly from an insurance provider or your bank - either in person, online or by phone

-• use a price comparison website, which will compare the cost of insurance from different providers
+• Use a price comparison website, which will compare the cost of insurance from different providers

-• contact an insurance broker, who will find an insurance product to suit your circumstances
+• Contact an insurance broker, who will find an insurance product to suit your circumstances

 Sometimes you might also be offered certain insurance cover as part of a purchase, or have it included within a policy you already have in place.